 In 1963 the Royal Society coordinated a meeting of representatives from 55 British scientific societies.
 The topic for discussion was ‘Scientific Publications’, and to stimulate the discussion, there was some pre-circulated reading material: Dr Frank V Morley’s pamphlet Self-Help for Learned Societies (Nuffield Foundation, 1963).

 Morley urged societies to pay more attention to ‘practical publishing matters – some of them trivial and some by no means trivial’.
-As his title said, he was convinced that, with some attention to practicalities, societies could do a lot to improve the state of their publication finances.
-David Christie Martin, executive secretary of the Royal Society, had made the same point in a lecture in 1957, with reference to the Society’s recent changes.
+As his title said, he was convinced that societies could do a lot to improve the state of their publication finances without needing to look to outside help, whether from government, private donors or arrangements with commercial publishers.
+David Christie Martin, executive secretary of the Royal Society, had made the same point in a lecture in 1957.

 Morley was famously charismatic and funny, though some of the delegates at the June 1963 meeting found him pompous in person.
 We are still investigating the responses to the pamphlet: some found it patronising, but others found it helpful.
 (Do get in touch if you can help with this!)